Master Quality Authenticated

+Master Quality Authenticated (MQA) is a proprietary system for delivering high-quality digital audio.
+The system includes audio signal processing, lossy audio compression and authentication.
+MQA requires licensing fees to use.
+The system was launched in 2014 by Meridian Audio, and is now owned by Lenbrook.

-Master Quality Authenticated (MQA) is a three part process applied to digital audio music recordings consisting of: 1) modifying and controlling the end to end digital filter response; 2) preparing the high-quality audio for transfer to a smartphone or audio device using a lossy audio compression format; and 3) decompressing the recording for playback.
-The tech was launched in 2014 by Meridian Audio, and is now owned and licensed by MQA Ltd. MQA is a proprietary system and requires licensing fees to use.
+The MQA system is a three-part process applied to digital audio music recordings comprising 1) modifying and controlling the end-to-end digital filter response; 2) preparing the audio for transfer to a smartphone or audio device using a lossy audio compression format with authentication; and 3) decompressing the recording for playback.

+There has been controversy regarding several aspects of MQA.
+These aspects include but are not limited to whether the audio signal processing improves or degrades the sound quality, whether the lossy audio compression degrades the sound quality, the utility of the authentication function, and the effect of licensing fees on music recording and playback businesses.

 History

 The press launch of MQA was held in December 2014 in London, followed by the company hosting a demonstration room at the Consumer Electronics Show in Las Vegas in January 2015.
 The initial hardware manufacturers which offered MQA decoding were Pioneer, Onkyo, and Mytek.
 In May 2016, Warner Music Group signed a long-term licensing deal with MQA.

 The RIAA announced in May 2016 that MPEG-4 SLS and MQA were eligible to use the Hi-Res MUSIC logo on their products; the latter despite the logo being intended for lossless audio recordings.
 By 2017, music distribution companies Warner Music Group, Universal Music Group, Sony Music and Merlin Network had agreed to make some of their recordings in MQA format.
 Xiami Music began offering MQA streaming via its SVIP pricing tier in July 2019; however, the music service was discontinued in February 2021.

 In March 2018, an MQA Live encoder box was released, which is intended for live music concerts to be streamed using the MQA compression algorithm.

 In April 2021, internet radio station Radio Paradise began offering MQA on its channels.

 In May 2021, the Apple Music streaming service announced a Lossless Audio pricing tier, which was described as a "death knell" for MQA.

 In September 2022, online mastering service Masterchannel added MQA encoding to its suite of tools.
-The automated mastering is based on machine learning, and the MQA encoding process is applied post mastering.
+The automated mastering is based on machine learning, and the MQA encoding process is applied after mastering.
 In the same month, Alpine Alps became the first aftermarket car audio company with full TIDAL integration.
 Head units are capable of MQA Core decoding when playing TIDAL Masters.